“When news broke that there were allegations of corruption affecting one of our most significant assets, six or eight firms rang me. I rang Ben.”

-Sitting in our international corporate crime group, Ben advises clients on identifying and controlling the risks that arise from regulatory and criminal law enforcement.
+Based in our international corporate crime group, Ben advises on the full range of financial crime exposure that businesses face.

 - Representing individuals in government interview and/or investigation situations